 District 2 - Generally West of Greene Street and North of 10th Street

 Scott was elected in 2012.
 He has previously served on the Silverton District #1 School Board.

-District 3 - South of
+District 3 - Generally South of 10th Street

 The Board of County Commissioners serves as the administrative and policy-making body for San Juan County.
 The Commissioners are elected by voters to represent three districts.
 The Board approves the budget, hires staff, oversees land-use planning and development, and administers county services.

 Voters elect the Clerk and Recorder, Sheriff, Assessor, Treasurer, Coroner and District Attorney, although the Board sets the budget for these offices each year.

 Counties in Colorado are a constitutional subdivision of state government.
 Their boundaries, which are set forth in statute, were drawn by the General Assembly.
 Initially, counties were created to carry out the programs and policies of the state.
 These functions have grown over the years to encompass many policy and operational areas not contemplated 130 years ago.
 Counties can exercise only those powers specifically expressed in statute or in the constitution.